fsharp/fsharp.org/use/mac/index.md

 * When you run mono, use ```/mono64/bin/mono``` and put ```/mono64/bin``` on your path.
 Adjust other applications that launch mono to use this location.

 * Xamarin Studio and MonoDevelop run applications in 32-bit mode by default.
-You will need to run programs from the command line to benefit from 64-bit execution.
+You can configure additional runtimes under Preferences > .NET Runtimes to benefit from 64-bit execution.

 <br />